Written and Narrated by

 Then, leaders must implement employment practices consistent with these overall goals.
 Of course, they must hire good people and punish those who violate the organization’s ethical norms.
 Just as importantly, they must reward those whose conduct embodies the organization’s ethical standards.

 • People are more likely to steal from their firms or mistreat their firms’ customers if they feel as though they themselves have been mistreated.
-So treating employees fairly is an extremely critical part of cultivating an ethical workforce.
 Leaders must explain the reasons for taking the actions that they take, for that helps employees accept decisions even if they disagree with them.

 • Also, studies show that employees are more likely to act unethically if they are exhausted, so to overwork employees is to court disaster.

 • Relatedly, people tend to act less ethically if they are under acute time pressure, so this is another reason to be reasonable in placing demands upon employees.
 Professors Margolis and Molinsky studied several organizations and found that some wisely built into their processes time for pauses and second looks.

 • Remember, employees naturally focus upon goals that are set for them by superiors.
 If unrealistic goals are set, especially those that carry punishments for failing to meet them or extravagant rewards for exceeding them, then employees will tend to lose focus on the ethical aspects of their actions.
 They will concentrate entirely on meeting the goal.
 Realistic goals and moderate rewards for meeting them are a good combination.

 • You may not have considered this, but the evidence is clear that people are more likely to act unethically if they find themselves in a dirty or cluttered workplace or if they find themselves in a dimly lit space.
 Cleanliness and good lighting can go a long way toward fostering ethical behavior.